 I hope you enjoy this chopped asian salad over and over again!

-Asian chopped salad dressing
+Asian kale salad dressing

-Most Asian chop salads have a sesame type dressing, but we’re mixing it up here!
+Most Asian chop salads have a sesame-type dressing, but we’re mixing it up here!

 To coat all the delicious vegetables in this salad, we’re making an easy almond butter dressing.
 Using almond butter, coconut aminos, olive oil, maple syrup and simple seasonings, you’re left with a creamy and delicious dressing that MAKES this salad extra special.